lexibarry/lexibarry.github.io/README.md

 ---

 © 2025 **Lexi Barry** — Product-Minded Data Leader | Data Storytelling & Analytics Portfolio
-Google Analytics Tracking Active (**G-BTL6GP30YH**)
 All data and methodologies are my own and synthetically generated for demonstration purposes.
 No confidential or proprietary information from previous employers is used.